• Sat. Apr 4th, 2026

 A STRATEGIC & MILITARY BASE: The Treaty of Berlin gave the Ottomans British assurances that they would help repel any further Russian expansion in the region.
 As a result, the British would go on to use Cyprus as a strategic naval and military base.
 The island also later became instrumental in protecting British interests in the Suez Canal.

-A DISASTROUS END: The HMS Himalaya continued its troop duties until its retirement in 1894.
-After this, it was repurposed as a coal hulk.
+The HMS Himalaya continued its troop duties until its retirement in 1894.
+It was then repurposed as a coal hulk after this.
 It was eventually sunk during World War I after an enemy air attack.
 The British Empire would go on to rule Cyprus until conditional independence was granted in the summer of 1960.

 Copyright infringement!